celebrity

 Stephanie Rice, for example, was so eager to reclaim her identity as an athlete that, after leaving swimming, she briefly flirted with the idea of becoming a professional tennis player.

-"I was searching for that one thing that would make me relevant again," she recently told The Herald Sun.
+"I was searching for that one thing that would make me relevant again," she told The Herald Sun.
 "I knew how to do the athletic thing, I knew how to be resilient, I had all the skills to be a high performer, plus, tennis players compete until they’re older, they make a lot of money, they travel.
 It was ticking so many boxes.
 So I called up [retired Wimbledon winner] Pat Cash and asked him for tennis lessons.

 "At the end of the two weeks [of lessons], I realised it wasn’t going to happen.
 I didn’t want to do all the hard training again, slogging it out.
 I didn’t want to start from ground zero.
 I wanted to be good at it already.
-That’s the big problem: athletes are used to being so good at something, that when you’re not good at something it feels like it doesn’t go with your identity of being a high achiever."

-Rice can laugh about it now.
+Steph can laugh about it now.
 Some time spent overseas and reinvigoration courtesy of seminars from controversial self-help juggernaut Tony Robbins helped her find happiness and satisfaction with her new life.

 But she has acknowledged that she will likely always mourn the person she once was.

-Last month, she shared that sentiment in an Instagram post about the unique pain of watching the Tokyo Olympic Games from afar.
+Three years ago, she shared that sentiment in an Instagram post about the unique pain of watching the Tokyo Olympic Games from afar.

 "After swimming, I felt lost, depressed, irrelevant and as though I had achieved the pinnacle of my life at 24 and everything moving forward would be far less exciting and special," she wrote alongside a video in which she wiped away tears.